How To Succeed When Printing With Flexible Filament

 You will see more strings between the separate parts of your print, like cobwebs.
 If this happens you should try to incrementally lower the temperature by 5 degrees until the extruder is not leaking so much material.
 Printing flexible filament works much better with retraction turned off, so you may not be able to prevent all strings from occurring, but with the proper temperature, you should have very few issues.

-If the temperature is too cold
+If the temperature is too low

 You will either see that the filament is not sticking to the previous layer and you are getting poor layer adhesion or you will get a part that is not strong and can be pulled apart easily.
 In either case, you should increase the temperature by 5 degrees and try again until you get good line segments on every layer and have a strong part when done printing.